albertlk/4A_Trading/readme.md

 - The raw tweets (by the hour) are saved to a dataframe

 ### Technical and fundamental analysis
+- Candlestick data is pulled in for the given time period.
+- Values are validated and any non-trading periods are dropped
+- Financial statements ingested and parsed for relevant line items

 ## Metrics calculated
 ### News sentiment analysis